Folasade-Ojo/Analysis-on-Big-Data/README.md

 ## Recommendation

 Due to inflation, the purchasing power of consumers tends to drop, and they typically buy based on their needs. *The top 1%*, however, can afford luxury goods more often than others.
-However, to maximize profit, working with some of the high-achieving manufacturers will attribute to more profitability for the firm.
+Furthermore, to maximize profit, working with some of the high-achieving manufacturers will attribute to more profitability for the firm.
 From the result gathered, investing heavily in the **Economic segment**, and not as much in the Intermediate or Luxury segment will yield more profit for the firm in the long run.